 If you are looking into graduate school and are considering a career in the U.S. Foreign Service, please consider the following fellowships.

 The Rangel, Pickering, and Payne fellowships are programs that aims to “attract outstanding young people” for careers in the Foreign Service.
 Rangel and Pickering fellows enter the Foreign Service through the U.S. State Department.
 Payne fellows become USAID Foreign Service Officers.
 Each fellowship provides academic funding, mentorship, and support for fellows as they prepare for careers in the Foreign Service through the State Department or USAID.
-Rangel and Pickering are funded from the U.S. State Department; Payne is funded from USAID.
-All three fellowships are managed by the Ralph J. Bunche International Affairs Center at Howard University.
+The U.S. Department of State funds the Rangel and Pickering Fellowship programs.
+USAID funds the Payne Fellowship program.
 Each fellowship encourages women, those with financial need, and members of minority groups historically underrepresented in the State Department or USAID to apply.

 Internships Fellows participate in two internships, domestically and internationally.
 Before their first year of graduate school, fellows intern on Capitol Hill for 10 weeks, working on international issues for a member of Congress.
 Between their first and second year of graduate school, fellows intern at a U.S. Embassy or Consulate around the world.